 - 31 Conservative:

 - 4 Liberal Democrat:

 - 2 Rochford District Residents:

-- 1 Green; and

-- 1 vacant.
+- 2 Green.

 For the past three years the Council has operated a 'strong leader' model of government, with the Leader appointing seven members to the Executive and allocating portfolios to those members.
 The members of the Executive and their portfolios are included as Appendix 2.